 The lives of children are no longer just influenced by their immediate environment but by the global environment courtesy the internet.
 Therefore, all stakeholders must be very much concerned about what these children consume online and collaborate to ensure that the risk faced by them online are minimized to the barest minimum.

-Ibrahim Suhuyini is an international affairs blogger at ibrahimsuhuyini.blogspot.com
+About the author Ibrahim Suhuyini is an international affairs blogger at ibrahimsuhuyini.blogspot.com

 Disclaimer: "The views/contents expressed in this article are the sole responsibility of the author(s) and do not neccessarily reflect those of Modern Ghana.
 Modern Ghana will not be responsible or liable for any inaccurate or incorrect statements contained in this article."